DewGew/Domoticz-Google-Assistant/README.md

 ##  Setup Actions on Google Console Instructions
 - Use the [Actions on Google Console](https://console.actions.google.com/) to add a new project with a name of your choosing and click     - Create Project.
   - Click Home Control, then click Smart Home.
-  - On the left navigation menu under SETUP, click on Invocation.
+  - On the top menu click Develop, then on the left navigation menu click on Invocation.
   - Add your App's name.
 Click Save.
   - Click 'Save'.